mlpack/blog/doc/tutorials/Mehul2019Week01.md

 ### Next Week Goals

-* Recification of Sequential layer to save model with tests.
+* Rectification of Sequential layer to save model with tests.
 * Enumerating the VGG19 model i.e. code for VGG19.
 * Completing the PR on Image Loading.